Picocrypt/Picocrypt/README.md

 ## Web
 A functionally limited web app is available <a href="https://picocrypt.github.io/">here</a> which allows you to encrypt and decrypt standard Picocrypt volumes (no advanced features or keyfiles) on any modern browser, including mobile devices.
 It's a simple, future-proof way to encrypt files that should work indefinitely due to the web's stable nature.
 Note that you can only encrypt single files up to a maximum size of 1 GiB.

-## Mobile 🚧
-An experimental project <a href="https://github.com/Picocrypt/PicoGo">PicoGo</a> is a community-developed port of Picocrypt to platforms like Android and iOS using the Fyne GUI library.
-Feel free to try it out, but keep in mind that it is *not* part of the official core Picocrypt project (like the platforms listed above) and thus not subject to the same scrutiny and standards that the core project is.
-So, **use it with caution and diligence** during its experimental phase.

 # Why Picocrypt?
 Why should you use Picocrypt instead of VeraCrypt, 7-Zip, BitLocker, or Cryptomator?
 Here are a few reasons why you should choose Picocrypt: